unified-to/unified-ats-tutorial/README.md

-# Unified ATS Tutorial Starter App
+# Unified Javascript Tutorial Starter App

-This repository contains the starter code for the Unified ATS Tutorial.
+This repository contains the starter code for the Unified Javascript Tutorial.
 Follow the steps below to set up and run the application.

 ## Prerequisites